top of page

-Established in 1985 as Juneau Alliance for the Mentally Ill, (JAMI) was originally organized as a family-based, grass-roots advocacy organization providing some supports to adults with severe chronic mental illness but also family support, information and referral, education and assertive stigma reduction.
+Established in 1985 as Juneau Alliance for the Mentally Ill (JAMI), the organization was originally organized as a family-based, grass-roots advocacy organization providing some support to adults with severe chronic mental illness but also family support, information and referral, education, and assertive stigma reduction.
 Read more below, learn about our merger history as well, and enjoy some photos from the past.

 In the early 1990’s JAMI DBA JAMI/NAMI began providing general mental health and emergency services; in 2000 became the state designated community behavioral health center for Juneau, Gustavus, Elfin Cove and Tenakee Springs; in 2002 renaming to JAMHI: Juneau Alliance for Mental Health, Inc.